 “What about you two then?”
 Amy asked, studying Rose’s eyes again.
 “You look young but your eyes are old.
 Both of you.
 And you say you’re time travellers… what’s all that about?”

 Rose smirked.
 “I’ll take that as a compliment then.”
 She shook her head before going on.
 “I met The Doctor when I was just nineteen.
 Properly human then.”
 She said, eyes getting distant.
-“Then… a lot of things happened that I may explain when we have more than seventeen minutes to live.”
+“Then… a lot of things happened that I may explain when we have more than seventeen minutes left to live.”
 She joked half-heartedly.
 “Short story short is I don’t age- neither of us do.
 The Doctor is nine-hundred and something.
 He lost count way before he met me.”

 Amy studied the woman curiously as they approached The Doctor and Rory, but decided to drop the subject for now.
 “So how come you two show up again on the very same day that lot do, the same minute?”
 She asked, leaning into The Doctor.